Major in Math at Erskine College!

 Through Erskine’s mathematics major, you will develop problem-solving skills and abstract reasoning abilities, which will prepare you for a rapidly changing workplace.

-Recent graduates from the math program have entered a variety of careers.
+Recent graduates from the program have entered a variety of careers.
 Some have become teachers, worked in business, served in the armed forces, practiced law, or worked in industry.
 Others have completed graduate studies in mathematics, physics, statistics, computer science, and philosophy.

-- A major in pure mathematics prepares you for graduate-level studies as well as careers in engineering, information science, business, law, and research.
+- A major in pure mathematics prepares you for graduate-level studies as well as careers in information science, business, law, and research.